Mets’ Díaz expected to miss season with torn patellar tendon

-Mets general manager Billy Eppler said Díaz would undergo surgery Thursday.
-Without going into specifics, Eppler said a general timeline for recovery from this type of injury is about eight months.
+The Mets announced Thursday night that Díaz had surgery earlier in the day.
+Without going into specifics, general manager Billy Eppler said Thursday afternoon that a general timeline for recovery from this type of injury is about eight months.

 “There are instances where athletes have come back earlier, more around the six-month mark,” Eppler told reporters.
 “But those are a little bit more of the exception than the rule.”